nixworks/public/news/2017/08/28/README.md

 Niels Högel was convicted of killing two patients.
 An investigation has found at least 84 more are likely to have died from his injections.

 ### [Two people are killed and four are hospitalized in a shooting in a library in the U.S. town of Clovis, New Mexico. ](/news/2017/08/28/two-people-are-killed-and-four-are-hospitalized-in-a-shooting-in-a-library-in-the-u-s-town-of-clovis-new-mexico.md)
-A teenager who killed two people and wounded four others in a shooting at a small-town New Mexico library was suicidal, his pastor told a newspaper.
+A teenager who killed two people and wounded four others in a shooting at a small-town New Mexico library had a troubled past but appeared to have turned his life around after joining a local church, his pastor said Tuesday.

 ### [Mexican authorities say two suspected thieves died after a mob beat them and four others in Tlatlauquitepec, Puebla, Mexico. ](/news/2017/08/28/mexican-authorities-say-two-suspected-thieves-died-after-a-mob-beat-them-and-four-others-in-tlatlauquitepec-puebla-mexico.md)
 _Context: Crime in Mexico, Mexico, Puebla, Tlatlauquitepec_